inkVerb/VIP/501/Lesson-12.md

 cp core/12-settings.xml xml/settings.xml
 ```

-*Tip: add strange whitespace in settings.xml, then watch it all disappear to perfect formatting*
+*Tip: add strange whitespace in `settings.xml`, then watch it all disappear to perfect formatting*

 *Insert a display (right way: rename a stand-in called `displayINS`)*